Monday, 15 February 2016

 Liquids:

-Sound travels faster in liquids than in gases because molecules
+Sound travels faster in liquids than in gases because molecules are more tightly packed.

 In fresh water, sound waves travel at 1,482 m/second .